urbit/old-urbit.org/_posts/2013-08-22-Chapter-1-arvo.markdown

 It would be difficult, we feel, to argue that this isn't cool.
 But one could argue that it's just a party trick.
 But once your revision control system and your scheduler are jammed into one phone booth... why not jam networking in there too?
-Perhaps they'll all fsck, and produce some interesting triple bastard?

 #1.6 Network revision control#